 It would be a great honor to have you as a client.
 So happy that you care about your Heath.

 1. Manual osteopathy session (Winnipeg):

-2. Home Call osteopathic treatment (Winnipeg) - 150 CAD per session
+2. Home Call osteopathic treatment (Winnipeg) - 150 CAD per 1-hour session

 * Mobile sessions are available just under request and after approval, and mostly for the patients who have difficulties or too busy to come at an office location.